EliMCGamerGuy/Realmspace/docs/Outtakes/Messy Addendums - The Watch Party.md

-EliMCGamerGuy:
+## A note from the author:
 This is my characters reacting to my 'conclusion' of their story that I'd written back in 2024.
 I wanted SO BADLY to return to Realmspace, to give their stories some closure, and it comes across.
 This is rushed, sloppy, unfinished, and...not...great.
 Also, I hadn't given the characters space to grow and take root, to become their own personalities.
 Also, Shelia was a passing mention.
 That is immediate proof to this.
 Shelia, in the addendums, is defined as "being Zinc's assistant" instead of being surveillance co-officer.
 Nor did she have any family, or a connection to Zinc.
 I canonized this previous writing of mine as Copper writing while stuck outside of realm 04.
 He found a video recorder, and along with illusion focus and his own writing, imagined what his return would look like.

+In reality, I just wanted an excuse to dunk on this old writing.

 ---

-# Messy Addendums - The Watch Party
+## Messy Addendums - The Watch Party